MicrosoftDocs/azure-docs/articles/application-gateway/ssl-overview.md

 When configured with end-to-end TLS communication mode, Application Gateway terminates the TLS sessions at the gateway and decrypts user traffic.
 It then applies the configured rules to select an appropriate backend pool instance to route traffic to.
 Application Gateway then initiates a new TLS connection to the backend server and re-encrypts data using the backend server's public key certificate before transmitting the request to the backend.
 Any response from the web server goes through the same process back to the end user.
 End-to-end TLS is enabled by setting protocol setting in [Backend HTTP Setting](https://docs.microsoft.com/azure/application-gateway/configuration-overview#http-settings) to HTTPS, which is then applied to a backend pool.

-For Application Gateway and WAF V1 SKU, the TLS policy applies to both frontend and backend traffic.
+For the Application Gateway and WAF v1 SKU, the TLS policy applies to both frontend and backend traffic.
 On the front end, Application Gateway acts as the server and enforces the policy.
 On the backend, Application Gateway acts as the client and sends the protocol/cipher information as the preference during the TLS handshake.

-For Application Gateway and WAF V2 SKU, the TLS policy applies only to the frontend traffic and all ciphers are offered to the backend server, which has control to select specific ciphers and TLS version during the handshake.
+For the Application Gateway and WAF v2 SKU, the TLS policy applies only to the frontend traffic and all ciphers are offered to the backend server, which has control to select specific ciphers and TLS version during the handshake.

-Application Gateway only communicates with those backend servers that have either whitelisted their certificate with the Application Gateway or whose certificates are signed by well known CA authorities and the certificate's CN matches the host name in the HTTP backend settings.
+Application Gateway only communicates with those backend servers that have either whitelisted their certificate with the Application Gateway or whose certificates are signed by well-known CA authorities and the certificate's CN matches the host name in the HTTP backend settings.
 These include the trusted Azure services such as Azure App Service/Web Apps and Azure API Management.

-If the certificates of the members in the backend pool are not signed by well known CA authorities, then each instance in the backend pool with end to end TLS enabled must be configured with a certificate to allow secure communication.
-Adding the certificate ensures that the Application Gateway only communicates with known back-end instances.
+If the certificates of the members in the backend pool are not signed by well-known CA authorities, then each instance in the backend pool with end to end TLS enabled must be configured with a certificate to allow secure communication.
+Adding the certificate ensures that the application gateway only communicates with known back-end instances.
 This further secures the end-to-end communication.

 > [!NOTE]
 >